 6 FIELD TEST FOR SELECTION OF WATER REPELLENTS

-Following field test are useful for selection of water repellents for the specific surface in view of the surface's characteristics and the environmental conditions:
+Following field test are useful for selection of water repellents for the specific surface in view of the surface's characteristics and the environmental conditions.

 6.1 Water Absorption Test

 This test helps determine the surface's porosity and absorption rate.
 Apply a controlled amount of water to the surface by using a pipette or small container.
 Measure the time it takes for the surface to absorb the water completely.
 If the surface absorb water fast it mean that surface is highly porous and use of silane based water repellents is recommended, as they penetrate deeper into the material.
 If the surface absorb water slowly it mean that surface is dense and use of silicone based water repellents is recommended, as they form a protective barrier on the surface.